bermudi/conventional-commits-unofficial/README.md

 14. The units of information that make up Conventional Commits MUST NOT be treated as case sensitive by implementors, with the exception of `BREAKING CHANGE` which MUST be uppercase.

 15. `BREAKING-CHANGE` MUST be synonymous with `BREAKING CHANGE`, when used as a token in a footer.

-16. All parts of the commit message (type, scope, description, body, and footers) MUST be written in English.

 ---